 Key Stage 3 Art is taught for one hour per week, within a tutor group class, whereby students remain with their teacher for one year.
 The other three subject areas are taught in a one-term carousel system, where two tutor groups are split into three equal sized classes and rotate between Graphics, Textiles & Food.
 All students make their GCSE options choice in Year 9.

-The Creative Arts Faculty intends to deliver a vibrant and dynamic Art & Design based specification from year 7-13 that will give students the freedom to explore their creativity, inspire design ideas, whilst equipping them with the skills to continue the subject with confidence at A-level and beyond.
-The qualification features a wide range of titles including Art, Craft and Design, Graphic communication and Textile design giving flexibility to tailor the course to our students’ interests.
+The Creative Arts Faculty intends to deliver a vibrant and dynamic curriculum from year 7-13 that will give students the freedom to explore their creativity, inspire design ideas, whilst equipping them with the skills to continue the subject with confidence at GCSE, A-level and beyond.
+At KS3 the qualification features a wide range of titles including Art, Craft and Design, Graphic communication, Textile design and Food Science and Nutrition.

 Year 7 to Year 9 - Art

 The Art department offers an exciting, creative environment where students explore art across time and cultures and learn about the contexts in which they were made.
 Students are encouraged to strive for excellence and take risks in their work.
 Our students develop an appreciation of art, craft and design, and its role in the creative and cultural industries that will enrich their lives.

 We have fully equipped specialist Art rooms where all pupils have the opportunity to work with a wide variety of media and techniques, including drawing, painting, printing, textiles, relief, mixed media and sculpture.